marcojonker/data-elevator-postgres/README.md

-# DATA ELEVATOR MONGODB #
+# DATA ELEVATOR POSTGRES #

-The data elevator mongodb is an easy to use and very flexible utility for migrating data sources based on the NPM module [data elevator](Link URL).
-The only difference is that data elevator mongodb stores its current migration level in a MongoDb database.
+The data elevator postgres is an easy to use and very flexible utility for migrating data sources based on the NPM module [data elevator](Link URL).
+The only difference is that data elevator postgres stores its current migration level in a Postgres database.

 Storing the current migration level in a database brings advantages when a project shares its data source with multiple running instances of a project.
 For example when multiple developers working with one database or the project runs on multiple servers.

 # INSTALL #

-* Add the data-elevator-mongodb to packages.json
+* Add the data-elevator-postgres to packages.json
 * Install the module
 ```
 #!shell